krishnaku/pypcalc/pcalc/docs/littles_law_history.md

   accumulates while present in the system,
 - λ is a rate — a number of items per unit of time.

+The law expresses the intuition that the total time accumulated in a system by a set of discrete items, when averaged _per item_, is proportional to the average number of _items_ present in the system _per unit time_.
+The constant of proportionality is the arrival rate of items into the system.

+The law was widely assumed to be true in operational settings and used without proof because it was intuitive, could be empirically confirmed, and its symmetry was appealing.

+As we will see however, this is anything but obvious to prove mathematically in a general setting, and answering this question rigorously has led to some deep results that have proven very valuable in solving economically critical problems in a variety of domains.

 Notably, the denominator in the first average is a continuous quantity (time), the denominator in the second average is a discrete quantity (items), and the third quantity is a rate relating the denominators of the other two quantities.

-The law was widely assumed to be true in operational settings and used without proof because it was intuitive, could be empirically confirmed, and its symmetry was appealing.
-But no one knew _why_ this relationship between these averages should hold.
-As we will see, this is anything but obvious to prove in a general setting.
+As we will see, much of the technical complexity in proving Little's Law arises from the challenge of relating a time average to a discrete (statistical) average—quantities that are not naturally comparable and require careful reasoning to unify within a single mathematical framework.

+Examining the journey of its proofs and the generalizations they uncovered, Little's Law can be seen to be a very general and foundational _economic law_ - a law of conservation of time-value.

 ### Proofs and generalizations of Little's Law